Overview

 Duration

-As the Product Designer, I 1) led product strategy 2) worked on the UI/UX design of the game and packaging 3)contributed to custom graphics and 4) developed a design system to ensure visual and functional consistency across all touchpoints.
+As the Product Designer, I led product strategy, 2) designed UI/UX for the game and packaging, 3) ceated custom graphics to enhance user engagement, and 4) developed a design system for consistency across touchpoints.

 Opportunities

-How might we make our product fun, educational, and engaging for outdoor family bonding?
+How might we make our product educational, fun, and engaging for outdoor family bonding and a greener environment?

 Design System